Particular/docs.particular.net/nservicebus/throughput-tool/index.md

 * Microsoft Message Queueing (MSMQ) – Use [ServiceControl data collection](service-control.md)
 * Azure Storage Queues – Use [ServiceControl data collection](service-control.md)

 If the system uses MSMQ or Azure Storage Queues but does not use ServiceControl, this tool cannot be used to measure throughput.
-Email us at <a href="mailto:contact@particular.net">contact@particular.net</a> for instructions on estimating system throughput.
+Email <a href="mailto:contact@particular.net">contact@particular.net</a> for instructions on estimating system throughput.

 ## Masking private data